Skip to main content

 To drive growth, we must re-establish the UK’s economic competitiveness.
 Fixing our economic foundations at home and strengthening the UK’s pitch to the world can rapidly shift UK growth and productivity.
 The government must prioritise the long-term decisions that can deliver a decade of sustainable growth and make the UK a more attractive place to do business.
 That means ensuring we are at the top of the league table when it comes to investment, with a focus on important enablers like tax, planning and a clear industrial strategy.

-• A trade and investment strategy – increasing UK exports, securing imports, and growing investment, to maximise the UK’s competitive advantage, aligned with the transformative role of Mayors to unlock the power of UK regions
+• A trade and investment strategy focused on boosting UK exports, securing imports, and growing investment to enhance the UK's competitive edge, aligned with Mayors' transformative role in unlocking the potential of UK regions

-• Build a tax environment that drives investment – developing a long-term UK Business Tax Roadmap to deliver a simplified and digitised business tax system with international competitiveness at its heart
+• A tax environment that drives investment, with a long-term UK Business Tax Roadmap to create a simplified, digitised system focused on international competitiveness

 • UK Competitiveness —